gbif/hp-swissnatcoll/en/about-scope.md

   - type: pageMarkdown # This block will render the markdown in this file so no data property needed
 ---

-# Swiss Natural History Collection
+# Description
-The Swiss Natural History Collection (SwissNatColl) provides **open access to harmonized specimen data from the Swiss collections** for researchers, data providers, curators, collection-holding institutions and customers from the cantons and the federal administration in Switzerland, as well as citizen scientists.
+The Swiss Natural History Collections (SwissNatColl) provides **open access to harmonized specimen data from the Swiss collections** for researchers, data providers, curators, collection-holding institutions and customers from the cantons and the federal administration in Switzerland, as well as citizen scientists.
 As a result, it is hoped the collections will gain increased public visibility.

+# History
+...

 <html lang="en">
 <head>